kserve/kserve/docs/samples/pytorch/README.md

 Finished Training
 ```

-Then, we can run the PyTorch server using the trained model and test for predictions.
+Then, we can install and run the [PyTorch Server](../../../python/pytorchserver) using the trained model and test for predictions.
 Models can be on local filesystem, S3 compatible object storage, Azure Blob Storage, or Google Cloud Storage.

 Note: Currently KFServing supports PyTorch models saved using [state_dict method](https://pytorch.org/tutorials/beginner/saving_loading_models.html#saving-loading-model-for-inference), PyTorch's recommended way of saving models for inference.
 The KFServing interface for PyTorch expects users to upload the model_class_file in same location as the PyTorch model, and accepts an optional model_class_name to be passed in as a runtime input.
 If model class name is not specified, we use 'PyTorchModel' as the default class name.
 The current interface may undergo changes as we evolve this to support PyTorch models saved using other methods as well.